robsonsmartins/usbflashprog/software/BUILD.md

 2. Find "CMake: Generator" field, and enter the value "MinGW Makefiles".

+### Install Inno Setup Compiler \[Optional\]

+The purpose of this tutorial is to configure the Inno Setup Compiler to generate a project installation package for Microsoft Windows&copy;.

+To install Inno Setup:

+1. Download the latest version from the [Inno Setup Download Site](https://jrsoftware.org/isdl.php).
+The version installed at the time of writing this tutorial was [innosetup-6.2.1.exe](https://jrsoftware.org/download.php/is.exe).

+2. When prompted, enter the installation location ("Destination Folder") for a short, easy path such as `c:\is`.

 ### Update Environment Variables

 Some of the installed tools automatically update the Windows environment variables (specifically, the PATH).